Conqu3red/PolyEditor/README.md

 # Poly Bridge 2 Sandbox Editor
- A python sandbox for modifying PolyBridge 2 sandbox files!
+ A python-based editor for modifying PolyBridge 2 sandbox files!
 Enhance your level creation with features not available in the Official Sandbox.
- Utilizes [PolyConverter](https://github.com/orchidalloy/PolyConverter) to be able to edit the game's files.
+ Utilizes [PolyConverter](https://github.com/orchidalloy/PolyConverter) to be able to edit the game's layout files.

 # Instructions